coleca24/csce240_f21_p0/README.md

 Commit #1 (Due 8/25/21 at Midnight) Tasks:
 1. Clone the repository
 2. Edit the helloworld.cpp file
 3. Change the header so that it includes your name, section, email and a short message.
+Do not modify anything inside of the DO NOT MODIFY START and END sections.
 For example, mine would look something like:
 ```
 // Author: Casey Cole
 // Email: coleca@cse.sc.edu